DylanDijk/dylandijk.github.io/_posts/2023-01-01-linear-algebra.md

 > The column and row rank of a matrix $A$ are equal.
 This is called the rank of $A$.
 A matrix is **full rank** if its rank is the highest possible for a matrix of the same size.
 {: .prompt-info }

-Other useful results about the rank of matrices:
+Other useful results about the rank of matrices are listed below, other results regarding the rank of product of matrices can be found [here](https://www.statlect.com/matrix-algebra/matrix-product-and-rank).
 > Let $A$ be an $m \times n$ matrix and $B$ an $n \times p$ matrix.
 Then $rank(AB) \leq min(rank(A), rank(B))$ {: .prompt-info }